urbit/docs/docs/using/messaging.md

 #### Lines

-A line is 64 bytes of ASCII lowercase and spaces.
+A line is 64 bytes of ASCII lowercase, spaces and punctuation.
 If the line starts with '@', it's an action (IRC `/me`).

 The `:talk` interface will let you keep typing past 64 bytes, but insert a Unicode bullet-point character in an appropriate space